The Eulogium on Marcus Aurelius

-The French poet and literary critic Antoine Léonard Thomas wrote the Eulogium on Marcus Aurelius in the 18th century and it was translated into English by David Bailie Warden in 1808, who dedicated it to Thomas Jefferson, "the Marcus Aurelius of the United States".
+The French poet and literary critic Antoine Léonard Thomas wrote the Eulogium on Marcus Aurelius in 1775.
+It was translated into English by David Bailie Warden in 1808, who dedicated it to Thomas Jefferson, "the Marcus Aurelius of the United States".
 This "course" is just a repository for download links, which you can use to obtain copies of the EPUB, Kindle (MOBI) or PDF versions of the book.
+New: I've now added an audiobook version in MP3 format, which I narrated myself.

 The book is part historical fiction, part biography, part philosophy.
 It opens with a fictional scene in which the aged Stoic philosopher, Apollonius of Chalcedon delivers a eulogy over the coffin of Marcus Aurelius, upon its arrival at Rome for his state funeral.